 Declaration of presence

-If you are staying in Italy more than 8 working days but no longer than 90 days, you have to make a Declaration of presence to the Immigration office within 8 working days from your entrance in the Schengen Area.
+If you are staying in Italy no longer than 90 days, you have to make a Declaration of presence to the Immigration office within 8 working days from your entrance in the Schengen Area.

 The declaration of presence is mandatory only if you have got your passport stamped in another Schengen country (not Italy) at your arrival or if you do not have any stamp at all.
 In this case please submit to the Immigration Office the following documents: